...

 Navigating Tax Consequences in Texas Divorce

-It’s advisable to consult with a tax professional or accountant specializing in divorce to navigate the potential tax consequences of property division.
-Their expertise can guide you in making informed decisions, ensuring that you understand how the division of property will affect your tax situation.
+It’s wise to consult with a tax professional or accountant who specializes in divorce to navigate the potential tax consequences of property division.
+Their expertise can help you make informed decisions and ensure you understand how property division will impact your tax situation.

 Mediation and Alternative Dispute Resolution in Property Division